ccb60/radiostreamer/README.md

 # radiostreamer

-Intr
-Manages a simple streaming radio player on Windows or Raspberry Pi.
-It has not been tested on iOS or other (non-RPi) versions of linux.
+A simple streaming radio player for Windows or Raspberry Pi.
+(It has not been tested on iOS or other (non-RPi) versions of linux.)

+# Description
 The program creates a very simple radio streaming app.
 The app is based on the idea that when listening to music, all you usually want to do is turn it on and listen.
 With that in mind, the program opens a simple dialog